Bx15 and M125 buses: 21st century

 In June 2002, as part of an outside study, the Third Avenue corridor was identified for the implementation of bus rapid transit service, due to heavy ridership and slow travel speeds on the corridor.
 In February 2004, selected weekday and all weekend Bx55 trips terminated at Fordham Plaza.
-On June 27, 2010, evening and weekend Bx55 service was eliminated.
+On June 27, 2010, evening and weekend Bx55 service was eliminated due to a budget crisis.
+As a result, the Bx15 became an articulated bus route in order to hold passengers dispatched from the Bx55.